rack-app/rack-app/README.md

 * per endpoint middleware definitions
   * you can define middleware stack before endpoints and it will only applied to them, similar like protected method workflow
 * File Upload and file download in a efficient and elegant way with minimal memory consuming
-  * note that this is not only memory friendly way pure rack solution, but also 2x faster than the usualy solution which includes buffering in memory
+  * note that this is not only memory friendly way pure rack solution, but also 2x faster than the usually solution which includes buffering in memory
 * params validation with ease

 ## [Contributors](CONTRIBUTORS.md)